-Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
-The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and take a bike to get an ever more spectacular experience.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
+The wall's ideal spot gives visitors a bird's eye view over this fantastic city.
+Follow the locals' example and hire a bike to get an even more spectacular experience.

-Day 7: Xian - Guilin Meals: B, L, D
+Day 7: Xian - Guilin

-Today you will fly to the city of Guilin and visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.
-You will take a short walk through the caves, sometimes along damp paths and stairs.
-It usually takes about 1 hour to complete the route and it is very cool inside.
+Fly 2 hours to the scenic city of Guilin.
+On arrival, visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.
+You will walk through the caves, involving around 500 stairs and sometimes along damp paths.
+It usually takes about 1.5-hours to complete the route and it is quite cool inside.

-Guilin - Guilin is one of China's most stunning and panoramic cities and was founded during the reign of the first Chinese empire, the Qin Dynasty.
-It is renowned for the unique beauty of the mountains that fringe it.
-Guilin developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.
+Guilin - Guilin is one of China's most stunning and panoramic cities, renowned for the unique beauty of the mountains that fringe it.
+It was founded during the first Chinese empire, the Qin Dynasty, and developed as a trading town due to the building of the Ling Canal which links the important Pearl and Yangtze River systems.

-Reed Flute Cave - Named so because of the clumps of slender reed once commonly found at the entrance to the caves which was also used to make flutes, the Reed Flute Caves houses a grotto of multi-coloured stalactites and stalagmites.
+Reed Flute Caves - Named so because of the clumps of slender reed once commonly found at the entrance to the caves which was also used to make flutes, the Reed Flute Caves houses a grotto of multi-coloured stalactites and stalagmites.

-Day 8: Guilin - Yangshuo Meals: B, L, D
+Day 8: Guilin - Yangshuo

-Take a relaxed 3-hour cruise along the Li River to the charming village of Yangshuo where you will spend 2 nights.
+Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.

-These are small cruise boats usually holding approximately 100 passengers, with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
-Usually the boats depart at 9am, from the dock located a 1-hour drive from your hotel.
+These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
+As it is so popular, there are generally many boats at the docks - please be reassured that the cruise itself will be scenic and relaxing as the boats cruise past unspoilt countryside.

+Usually, the boats depart at 9am from the dock located a 1-hour drive from your hotel.
 However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.

 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 30-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.
-In Yangshuo, visit the local markets.

-Li River Cruise - Today you will pass tranquil farming and fishing scenes and picturesque villages as you cruise down the Li River.
-The main attraction is the stunning limestone karsts that tower above the river creating a magical landscape of mountains and water.
-The unique and natural beauty of this region has for centuries been an inspiration to Chinese artists and poets alike.
+Li River Cruise - Joining the twin beauty spots of Guilin and Yangshuo, the Li River offers a leisurely tour through some of the area's most stunning and dramatic scenery.
+Pass karst mountain landscapes and unhurried cormorant fishermen as you chug along on your river cruise ship.

 Yangshuo - Yangshuo is home to some of the best scenery in the world.
 This quaint town is renowned for its breathtaking vistas and peaceful country life.
-Surrounded by stark karst peaks and attractively located on the Li River, Yangshuo, alongside Guilin, prides itself in being the most sought-after beauty spots in China.
+Surrounded by stark karst peaks and attractively located on the Li River, Yangshuo, alongside Guilin, prides itself in being the most sought-after beauty spot in China.

-Day 9: Yangshuo Meals: B, L, D
+Day 9: Yangshuo

 Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.

-Explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop for a photo opportunity on the banks of the Li river to meet a genuine cormorant fisherman.
+Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop on the banks of the Li river for a photo opportunity with a genuine cormorant fisherman.